pravega/pravega/documentation/src/docs/index.md

 ## Support

 Don’t hesitate to ask!
-Contact the developers and community on the [Slack](https://pravega-io.slack.com/) if you need any help.
+Contact the developers and community on the [Slack](https://pravega-io.slack.com/) or email at security@pravega.io if you need any help.
 Please open an issue in [Github Issues](https://github.com/pravega/pravega/issues) if you find a bug.

 ## Contributing